How many people have autism?

 Research demonstrates that early intervention can improve a child’s development and future independence.
 This is because a child’s brain is more malleable at a younger age.
 Therefore, treatments have a greater chance of being effective and long-lasting.

-As a data-driven and science-backed organization, Therapeutic Pathways offers effective early intervention treatment for individuals with ASD.
+As a data-driven and science-backed organization, Therapeutic Pathways offers effective early intervention, evidence-based autism treatment for individuals.
 Our programs follow the most recent and evidence-based treatment available to help improve your child’s quality of life.
 We care about children and their families at Therapeutic Pathways; for more information on our programs and treatment, call us at (209) 422-3280.